xnaron/Orion-Tri-Belt-EB/README.md

 # Orion Tri-Belt-EB

 This is a fork of the awesome Orion bythorsthunder.
 I wanted the electronics on the bottom.

-I haven't updated the files in this repo yet.
-I will update here when I do.
+Changed CAD is in the EB-Mod folder.
+I haven't exported any stl's.

 ![](Images/Orion-EB.jpg)